Each queue maintains a set of Job Registries:

 FinishedJobRegistryHolds successfully completed jobs.

-FailedJobRegistryHolds jobs that have failed.
+FailedJobRegistryHolds jobs that have been executed, but didn’t finish successfully.

 DeferredJobRegistryHolds deferred jobs (jobs that depend on another job and are waiting for that job to finish).